-Import Data from Tables or Lists in Website to Google Sheets
+Import Data from Tables in Website to Google Sheets

 One of the most common ways of displaying large chunks of data is by using tables.
 HTML tables are dead easy to code and generate so people tend to use it very often.
 You can find it on Wikipedia but also on websites such as Expatistan or Numbeo (Screenshot below)

 As you can see from this image, there is clearly two columns: One for the factors and one for the values.